humdek-unibe-ch/sh-shp-formula_parser/README.md

 # SelfHelp plugin - Formula Parser

-The plugin extends the syle `markdown` to enable mathematical formulas.
+The plugin add field `formula` the styles `markdown`, `dataContainer` and `loop` to enable mathematical formulas.
 Use the field `formula` of the style `markdown` to define the mathematical operations.
 The plugin is based on (MathExecutor)[https://github.com/neonxp/MathExecutor].
 It supports all the operators and functions that are supported in `MathExecutor`.
 The plugin uses (MathPHP)[https://github.com/markrogoyski/math-php] for additional math functions.